farzadshayanfar/farzadshayanfar/README.md

 Hi there!
 I'm a freelance programmer who has been working on student projects and research assistantships in different labs since 2017.
 I'm really passionate about my work, and I love learning new things.
 I'm always looking for new challenges, and I'm excited to see what the future holds.

 I'm also open to remote work offers.
 If you're looking for a talented and experienced freelance programmer, I would love to hear from you.
-Good thing about hiring me is that since I live in a far-off corner of the world, I can be hired full-time with a monthly pay of 500 USD.

 email: farzad.shayanfar@hotmail.com